Born on 4th of May 1964, in Bemmel, Gelderland, the Netherlands.

 After art college in the eighties, I started my career as a photojournalist covering news events.
 Soon my projects became international and long term and writing also became an important feature.

 I became a film maker in the late nineties and started teaching at an art academy in 2007.
 Since then I have been working at – and with – many institutions and now I am part of a combined department film/photography that explores new possibilities for visual media.
-In my classes at various art academies, students are trained to research and create visual stories that communicate with large audiences.
-These days, this also requires an extensive knowledge of (new) media and even being an integral part of the creative process of innovating these forms.
-It also means that students are expected to use a more complex mix of moving images, sound and interaction.
-In that process, a strong connection to society but also (art-) history is incredibly important.
+In my classes students are trained to research and create visual stories that communicate with large audiences.
+For me this requires an extensive study on both traditional and new visual media and even being an integral part of the creative process of innovating these forms.
+In that process renewed research on (art-) history became incredibly important.

 2015 – 2016: Lecturer at Aki-ArtEZ Moving Image, Enschede.
 At Moving Image I taught photography and cinematography.

 Jan-Apr 2015: Lecturer in Image (Photography), at Communication & Multimedia Design, HVA Amsterdam University of Applied Sciences.